syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Show tooltip on list item

-You can achieve this behavior by using tooltip component.
-When the mouse is hovered over the DropDownList option, a tooltip appears with information about the hovered list item.
+You can achieve this behavior by using the tooltip component.
+When the mouse hovers over the DropDownList option, a tooltip appears with information about the hovered list item.

 The following code demonstrates how to display a tooltip when hovering over the DropDownList option.